 Is Marketing Social Media?
 It is a popular subject at networking events and industry conferences; everybody seems to want it because they’re being told by everyone that they need it.
 So, what exactly is this most common of topics which have become so ridiculously over-exposed?
 Social Media; and everyone is an expert . . . just ask them.

 My well-read readers already know this of course, but the rest of the world is fast forgetting that Social Media is only a piece of what Marketing truly is.
 Ten years ago a large corporation would not stop their marketing efforts at printing business cards.
 A small business owner would not have gone to one networking event and decided that was enough to sustain business.
-Marketing is not a singular object, and more importantly it is not only a noun, it is also a verb.
+Marketing is not a singular object, and more importantly, it is not only a noun, but it is also a verb.
 Verbs are by very definition a form of action.
-Companies have always met their customers where they are, this isn’t anything new; in fact it is the key to Marketing.
-Some companies budget for printed materials like catalogs, brochures and post cards, while others allocate resources to press releases, advertising and white papers.
+Companies have always met their customers where they are, this isn’t anything new; in fact, it is the key to Marketing.
+Some companies budget for printed materials like catalogs, brochures, and postcards, while others allocate resources to press releases, advertising, and white papers.
 Smaller companies rely heavily on their networks, word of mouth and referrals.

 When did having a Marketing Plan become such a novel idea?
 Did the rest of the world lose sight of what Marketing is while I was scurrying around in a corporate environment?
 Has it only been within the confines of corporate America where a Marketing Plan is pounded out alongside the budget, product gap analysis, and the notorious PowerPoint 4-block?